-- 1. Dementia Care Mapping 8th Edition (DCM8)9 - Who uses the tool: Health and social care professionals, who are certified DCMappers. - Where is the tool used: Commonly used to observe persons living with dementia in a range of care settings, including hospitals and intermediate and long-term care services (i.e., day care centres and nursing homes). - Why is the tool used: Care professionals has used the tool for several purposes, such as: - o In quality improvement projects to monitor and evaluate existing and new programmes and services; - \circ $\,$ To improve the organization of care during for groups of residents in a care setting; and - For individual assessment and care planning; - For staff development and training needs analysis.10 - What does the tool measure: This observational tool records (1) the well-being of persons living with dementia, (2) their behaviours, and (3) the interactions between persons living with dementia and their care professionals.
-This will then determine the well-being of persons living with dementia. - How to use the tool: DCM observations involve continual observations of 5-6 participants living with dementia over a sustained period of time in communal areas of care settings.
-2 types of codes are recorded down at 5-minute intervals throughout the observation period: - Behavioural Category Code (BCC, 23 behavioural categories): The type of activity or behaviour the participant is mainly engaged in during the 5minute time frame; and - Mood and Engagement (ME) Value: The state of well-being the participant experiences while engaging in the activity or behaviour.
-This is on a 6-point scale ranging from very distressed and very great signs of negative mood (-5) to very happy, cheerful and very high positive mood (+5). - Additionally, staff's behaviours and interactions with the participant, known as Personal Detractors (PDs) and Personal Enhancers (PEs) are recorded as well.
-PDs have the potential to undermine the personhood of persons living with dementia, while PEs support their personhood.11 These are recorded in qualitative notes by the mapper and not coded in a systematic manner. - Strength(s) of the tool: - May come closer to viewing Quality of Life (QoL) from the perspective of the person living with dementia than many other available measures;12 and - Widespread clinical appeal and is extensively used in dementia care practice.12 - Psychometric properties of the tool: A study has summarised the results of several studies assessing the psychometric properties of DCM, which has shown mixed evidence on its psychometric properties.
-The study also explained what each type of validity and reliability refers to.
-More research is required to further establish each of the following type of validity and reliability of the tool:13 vary across the different studies, which also made different recommendations.
+- 1. Dementia Care Mapping 8th Edition (DCM8)9 - Who uses the tool: Health and social care professionals who are certified DCMappers - Where the tool is used: A range of care settings, including hospitals and intermediate and long-term care services (i.e., day care centres and nursing homes) - Why the tool is used: Care professionals have used the tool for purposes including: - Quality improvement projects to monitor and evaluate existing and new programmes and services; - To improve the organisation of care for groups of residents in a care setting; - o Assessments and care planning for individual persons; and - Staff development and training needs analyses.10 - What the tool measures: This observational tool records (1) the well-being of persons living with dementia, (2) their behaviours, and (3) the interactions between persons living with dementia and their care professionals.
+Scores describe the well-being of persons living with dementia. - How to use the tool: DCM observations involve continual observations of 5-6 participants living with dementia over a sustained period.
+Two types of codes are recorded down at 5-minute intervals throughout the observation period: - o Behavioural Category Code (BCC, 23 behavioural categories): The category of activity or behaviour (under the DCM system's behaviour categorisation system) that the participant is mainly engaged in during a 5-minute time frame; and - Mood and Engagement (ME) Value: The level of engagement or positive or negative mood that indicates the state of well-being the participant experiences while engaging in the activity or behaviour.
+This is on a 6-point scale ranging from very distressed and very great signs of negative mood (-5) to very happy, cheerful and very high positive mood (+5). - Additionally, staff members' behaviours and interactions with the participant, known as Personal Detractors (PDs) and Personal Enhancers (PEs) are recorded as well.
+PDs have the potential to undermine the personhood of persons living with dementia, while PEs support their personhood.
+These are recorded in qualitative notes by the mapper and not coded in a systematic manner. - Strength(s) of the tool: - May come closer to viewing Quality of Life (QoL) from the perspective of the person living with dementia than many other available measures;12 and - o DCM has widespread clinical appeal; is extensively used in dementia care practice.
+12 - Psychometric properties of the tool: A study by Cooke & Chaudhury (2012) summarises the results of studies assessing DCM's psychometric properties.
+This study concludes that there is mixed evidence on DCM's validity and reliability.
+More research is required to further establish the following types of validity and reliability (listed in the table below) for the DCM:13

-Validity
+Validity Reliability